ThinkR-open/elvis/README.md

     },
     errorHandler = function(e) {
       showNotification(
-        "There was an error with the print", type = "error"
+        "There was an error in the print", type = "error"
       )
     }